Trip25/100daysofcode/README.md

 We were around 15:15-15:20 😀
 **Close (Main Room):** 03:45pm - 04:00pm

-After rehearsing with System 32 for the big demo day.
+Afterwards rehearsing with System 32 for the big demo day.
 ### Thoughts:

 ### Links to work / resources: